-U-M School for Environment and Sustainability Master's Project Overview Project Proposals due December 1, 2017
+U-M School for Environment and Sustainability Master's Project Overview Project Proposals due November 30, 2018 to seas-projects@umich.edu

 What is a Master's Project?

 Master's Projects are interdisciplinary assessment, problem-solving or research projects conducted by a multi-disciplinary group of 4-6 Master's degree students as the capstone requirement of their academic program at the University of Michigan's School for Environment and Sustainability (SEAS).
 Projects provide client organizations with insights into complex environmental issues and useful products, often at little or no cost, while providing students with a professional, team experience.
 These projects focus the substantial capabilities of SEAS students and faculty on real-world problems facing clients.
 Project ideas are developed by clients, faculty, and/or students.